Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Sometimes it does.

 Housing First programs have shown meaningful success in certain contexts, especially for people capable of stabilizing once immediate insecurity ends.
-Finland's homelessness strategies often receive praise for exactly this reason.
+Finland’s homelessness strategies often receive praise for exactly this reason.

-But even Finland's model works within a broader framework of social services, mental health support, addiction treatment, housing availability, and cultural conditions not easily replicated elsewhere.
+But even Finland’s model functions within a broader framework of social services, mental health support, addiction treatment, housing availability, and cultural conditions not easily replicated elsewhere.

 Housing alone cannot solve untreated psychosis.